Masala Herb

 • 💬 Comments

-This dish and red cabbage in German are known as rotkohl, blaukraut, rotkraut or blaukohl.
+The German red cabbage is a well-seasoned braised cabbage side dish.
+This dish and red cabbage in German are known as rotkohl, blaukraut, rotkraut, or blaukohl.

-The German red cabbage name depends on the region in Germany, and German-speaking Austria and Switzerland.
+The German red cabbage name depends on the region in Germany and German-speaking Austria and Switzerland.

 This side dish is commonly served during fall and winter with a main course meat meal.

-The characteristic flavors of a traditional german style red cabbage are aromatic, sweet, sour and salty.
+The characteristic flavors of a traditional German style red cabbage are aromatic, sweet, sour, and salty.

-Apple is a common addition to this cabbage side dish and enhances it greatly with a fruity sour taste.
+Apple is a common addition to this cabbage side dish and enhances it greatly with a fruity, sour taste.

 Sweetness, to balance the sour ingredients, is added in the form of brown sugar (you can use regular sugar too or honey).